hyperglyph/hyperglyph/spec/glyph_spec.rst

 - name 'collection'
 - attributes is a dictionary,
   * MAY have the attributes 'range', 'url',
-  * MAY have the attrs 'getitem', 'delitem', 'setitem',
-  * MAY have the attrs 'getrange', 'delrange', 'setrange',
+  * MAY have the attrs 'get', 'del', 'set',
   * MAY have the attrs 'next', 'prev','first','last'
 - content is optionally an ordered collection, or nil

-getitem: a form with one argument: 'key',
+get: a form with args 'key', 'range'

-setitem: a form with two arguments, 'key', 'value',
+set: a form with args 'key', 'range', 'value',

-delitem: a form with one argument: 'key'
+del: a form with args 'key', 'range'

 next, prev, first, list: links